 Students choose courses with approval of their faculty advisor in the focused concentration of the degree program.
-Students in the Community Organizing, Congregational Leadership, and Strategic Leadership in Black Congregations concentrations will complete a portion of their requirements in conjunction with Kellogg School of Management.
+Students in the Community Organizing, Congregational Leadership, Strategic Leadership in Black Congregations and Preaching and Leadership in Hispanic/Latinx Congregations concentrations will complete a portion of their requirements in conjunction with Kellogg School of Management.

-C. Project Proposal ......3 semester hours
+C. Project Proposal Research and Writing3 semester hours